-Day 1 was really just a travel day, so I won’t spend much time on it.
-Basically, we all met at our gate in the Miami International Airport (everyone but Michael, who flew alone from Houston), got to know each other a little bit, and flew off to Ecuador.
+Day 1 was just a travel day so that I won’t spend much time on it.
+We all met at our gate in the Miami International Airport (everyone but Michael, who flew alone from Houston), got to know each other a little bit, and flew off to Ecuador.
 The only noteworthy events were 1) waiting in line forever at immigration with our messy immigration forms, and 2) trying to board our bus swiftly among the heavy crowds.